oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

 Use *identity_domain_identity_providers_configuration* attribute.
 It supports SAML Identity Providers which can be configured either by importing the IDP SAML Metadata (XML file) or by directly specifying the identity provider parameters.
 It supports the following attributes:

-- **default_identity_domain_id**: (Optional) defines the identity domain for all identity providers, unless overriden by *identity_domain_id* attribute within each identity provider.
+- **default_identity_domain_id**: (Optional) defines the identity domain for all identity providers, unless overridden by *identity_domain_id* attribute within each identity provider.
 This attribute is overloaded: it can be either an identity domain OCID or a reference (a key) to the identity domain OCID.
 - **identity_providers**: (Optional) the map of objects that defines identity providers, where each object corresponds to an identity provider resource.
   - **identity_domain_id**: (Optional) The identity domain for the identity provider.
 This attribute is overloaded: it can be either an existing identity domain OCID (if provisioning the identity provider in an existing identity domain) or the identity domain reference (key) in identity_domains map.
   - **name**:  (Required) The display name of the identity provider.